-Levels of care in most addiction treatment centers is determined to be the American Society of Addiction Medicine’s continuum of care and criteria.
+Levels of care in most addiction treatment centers is determined by the American Society of Addiction Medicine’s continuum of care and criteria.
 Several factors go into determining the right level of care for you.
 The first level on the road to recovery for many people is detox.
 Treatment should be personalized at all levels of care.
 There is no one-size-fits-all treatment method, and your treatment plan should be tailored to your needs.

 Detox is the safest way to break a dependency on drugs and address any other medical issues before diving into addiction therapies.
 Medical detox is ideal for most people who have been taking powerfully addictive drugs like meth, cocaine, crack, heroin, alcohol, and more.
 However, some drugs aren’t medically dangerous in their withdrawal symptoms.
 Even drugs that cause deadly effects like meth and crack don’t have deadly withdrawals.

 Still, withdrawal symptoms are incredibly uncomfortable, painfully, and troubling.
 Stimulants that flood the brain with dopamine come with a unique set of withdrawal symptoms.
 Because dopamine is a key component in regulating emotions, withdrawal often comes with emotional symptoms.

 Anxiety, malaise, loss of the ability to feel joy, and depression is common.
 In some cases, depression can be profound, as with meth users.
 They can experience deep depression and suicide rates among people in active addiction and recovery.
 In these cases, medical detox is a safe place to alleviate psychological symptoms and speak to a counselor.